mvdh7/mvdh7.github.io/pages/team.md

 ## Vacant positions

-  * Coming soon, PhD studentship at NIOZ Texel: *Anthropogenic carbon dioxide uptake and accumulation in the Indian and South Pacific Oceans: a blind spot in recent global monitoring*.
+  * Coming soon!
+PhD studentship at NIOZ Texel: *Anthropogenic carbon dioxide uptake and accumulation in the Indian and South Pacific Oceans: a blind spot in recent global monitoring*.

 ## Current students